-45. The current coverage in the 2008 SNA of CFC in Chapter 6 (6.240 - 6.257) on the production account is quite brief.
-In the 2025 SNA, this could be replaced by simply adding a reference to the new Chapter 17 on Capital Measurement.
+45. The current coverage and balance in the 2008 SNA of CFC in Chapter 6 (6.240 - 6.257) on the production account should be reviewed in the context of the 2025 SNA Chapter 17 (revised numbering) on Capital Measurement.
 The 2008 SNA argues in favor of this (para.
 6.257):

-Consumption of fixed capital should not be estimated in isolation from the derivation of a set of capital stock data.
-Such data are needed for the balance sheet and as shown in chapter 20, trying to identify consumption of fixed capital in isolation from the level of the stock of the asset and its patterns of price and efficiency decline is likely to be error prone.
+"Consumption of fixed capital should not be estimated in isolation from the derivation of a set of capital stock data.
+Such data are needed for the balance sheet and as shown in chapter 20, trying to identify consumption of fixed capital in isolation from the level of the stock of the asset and its patterns of price and efficiency decline is likely to be error prone."